iref-use/chiaki-macos-builds/README.md

-# Chiaki builds for Mac OS with old SDL support.
+# Chiaki builds for Mac OS with SDL support.

 You may need to install brew and xcode dev tools.
 ```